 Maximum and Minimum Sizes

-ADUs must meet at least four foot setbacks from rear and side property lines.
+ADUs must meet of at least four feet from rear and side property lines, provided that applicable fire-resistive construction standards are met.
 Front yard setbacks are determined by the base zoning district (check your parcel's zoning).
+Check with the Fire Prevention division for information about applicable fire safe standards.

 For properties with septic systems, setbacks will be required from septic areas and required septic reserve areas.
 Setbacks from waterways are also required where the Riparian Corridor Combining Zone applies.
 In addition, the Fire Code may require additional setbacks from property lines or between buildings.